-If the audience starts to like you, they laugh and you start feeling as if you are on the top of the world.
-Your performance falls in place, yout timing, your delivery and even your impromptus fall in place.
+If the audience starts to like you, they laugh and you start feeling as if you are at the top of the world.
+Your performance falls in place, your timing, your delivery, and even your impromptus fall in place.
 People start to connect with you.
 They can see the funny side of the world, like how you do.
 They laugh at almost everything you say.
 The intensity of the laughter is high and you love yourself for making so many of them happy.
 You feel like a rockstar.

 And if for some reason you’re delivery is off, or the content isn’t that great and the audience doesn’t laugh.
 You hit the rock bottom and you want to run away, you want to get a little laughter out to save your pride and sign off on a little high.
 And say if you’re deprived of even that little late surge then there is no worst feeling.
 You went in front of an audience and you said things which you thought were funny, but nobody laughed.
 They stared at you and felt sorry for you.

 And if you were here to stay.
 You hit back to the drawing board and rework your content.
 You think about your stage persona and all.
 You talk to other comics and seek their advice about what happened and how to revive yourself.
 And you are back with new stuff and a hope to make people laugh.